JacobJeffords/Task_Management_Database_Project3/README.md

 **Bugzilla:**

-Tasks page can accept impossible dates, such as six digit years, or dates that have already passed.
+•  Tasks page can accept impossible dates, such as six digit years, or dates that have already passed.

-This error was corrected (added missing library in Index.js)
+•  This error was corrected (added missing library in Index.js)
-@Backend Errors
+•  @Backend Errors
     at Module._compile (node:internal/modules/cjs/loader:1469:14)
     at Module._extensions..js (node:internal/modules/cjs/loader:1548:10)
     at Module.load (node:internal/modules/cjs/loader:1288:32)
     at Module._load (node:internal/modules/cjs/loader:1104:12)
     at Function.executeUserEntryPoint [as runMain] (node:internal/modules/run_main:174:12)
     at node:internal/main/run_main_module:28:49
+•  We were not able to connect our backend with frontend successfully.